-The KBC Bank Group is subject to the risk, inherent in all regulated financial businesses, of having insufficient capital resources to meet the minimum regulatory capital requirements.
+KBC Bank Group is subject to the risk, inherent in all regulated financial businesses, of having insufficient capital resources to meet the minimum regulatory capital requirements.
 Under Basel II and Basel III, capital requirements are inherently more sensitive to market movements than under previous regimes.
 Capital requirements will increase if economic conditions or negative trends in the financial markets worsen.
+Moreover, KBC Bank Group is required to meet certain capital and liquidity requirements under CRD IV, which implements the Basel III requirements.
+Such requirements are being gradually phased in and have an impact on KBC Bank Group and its operations, as it imposes higher capital requirements.

-Any failure of KBC Bank Group to maintain its minimum regulatory capital ratios could result in administrative actions or sanctions, which in turn may have a material adverse impact on KBC Bank Group's results of operations.
+Any failure of KBC Bank Group to maintain its minimum regulatory capital ratios could result in administrative actions or sanctions or it ultimately being subject to any resolution action (including bail-in), which in turn is likely to have a material adverse impact on KBC Bank Group's results of operations.
 A shortage of available capital may restrict KBC Bank Group's opportunities for expansion.